Authors’ Guidelines

 Conflict of interest None.
 If any conflict or disclosure present, please mention here or write "None" if no conflict.
 Financial support not falling under “Conflict of interest” can be mentioned under the ACKNOWLEDGEMENT section.

-No more than 10 references except for "case report with literature review" where a maximum of 30 references is allowed.
-At the end of each reference, please use a hyphen instead of an en-dash or em-dash while denoting page numbers and be uniform in your writing.
+REFERENCES: No more than 10 references except for "case report with literature review" where a maximum of 30 references is allowed.

 For legends of tables and figures, check under the general instructions.

-Total word limitation - 1500 (2500 for case report with literature review) excluding abstract, references.
+Total word limitation - 1500 (3000 for case report with literature review) excluding abstract, references, and legends of tables and figures.

 NDA News/Activities